heyimbenton/bentonstweaks/README.md

 Hi friends!

 This is the new home of the "Benton's Vanilla Tweaks" resource pack for Minecraft Java Edition.
-(Hopefully it'll be easier then just sending the file to different people everytime I update the file.)
+(Hopefully it'll be easier then just sending the file to different people everytime I update it.)

 Below is some useful information, please read it before downloading or contacting me.
 #